|

 acknowledgement of the situation I should like to quote appeared in a book,

-“The British Aircraft industry” published immediately after the war.
+“The British Aircraft industry” published immediatelyafter the war.
 Speaking of these early days it states, “the

 first obstacle was the supply of suitable fabric.
 The only British firm with a